Emerald Valley Golf Club: History

 The Oregon Bank took over the golf course in 1984 after Mazama went bankrupt.
 In 1987, the bank offer to sell the Emerald Valley golf course and sports complex to Lane County, but the county decided not to purchase the property.
-A year later, the bank sold the golf course to a group of investor headed by Chicago businessman Steven Klemen.
-The Klemen group bought 150 acre adjacent to the golf course where they planned to develop 360 homes; however, they built less than a dozen.
+A year later, the bank sold the golf course to a group of investors headed by Chicago businessman Steven Klemen.
+The Klemen group bought 150 acre adjacent to the golf course, where they planned to develop 360 homes, although they ultimately built less than a dozen.

 In 1993, the golf course was sold separately from the rest of the property to the Paloma Golf Group.
 This formally separated the golf course from the troubled resort and housing developments.
-Paloma invested in some course upgrade that improved the general aesthetics of the course and increased the operation’s revenue.
-Paloma sold the golf course to Arnold Palmer Golf Management Company in 1997.
+Paloma invested in some course upgrades that improved the general aesthetics of the course and increased the operation’s revenue.
+Paloma sold the golf course to the Arnold Palmer Golf Management Company in 1997.

 In 2002, the Palmer group sold the Emerald Valley golf course to Jim Pliska, a Portland area businessman and former member of the University of Oregon golf team.
 Pliska restored the course and added a new driving range and practice facility on 25 acre of undeveloped land at the northeast corner of the property.
 A new irrigation system was installed in 2005.

-Today, Emerald Valley is one of the best golf courses in the state and is the home of the University of Oregon golf team.
+Today, Emerald Valley is the home of the University of Oregon golf team.
+A dedicated facility was built for the team and opened in 2023.